 Some of the most heated global discussions of our time directly implicate scientific knowledge claims.
-In recent years, the debate on climate change was a popular area of trust contestation, pitting climate change deniers against climate scientists and other experts.
-In 2020, the corona-virus and its aftermath add a new stress test to public trust in science, politics, and media.
+In recent years, the debates on Covid-19 as well as climate change are just two of many popular examples of trust contestation.
+In 2020, coronavirus and its aftermath added a new stress test to public trust in science, politics, and media.
 These (online) contestations show how geopolitical and ideological battles come to target not just political and scientific institutions, but also legacy media or a combination of all three, thus raising the stakes of understanding public trust under changing conditions.

 All Keynote Lectures and the Roundtable Discussion (see highlights) will be publicly accessible online, live and on-demand.
 Please register for the online event!
 Your registration will be valid for all public lectures on both days of the conference.
 To register, get more information on the programme and the speakers line-up, visit PERITIA’s website here.